Vietnam is a wonderful country. More and more people are beginning to discover the magnificent land and culture of Vietnam.

 Tip 32 – Get out into the countryside.

 Many people come to Vietnam and only really see the major cities.
 But do not miss out on the countryside as the countryside can be fascinating.
 Get out to see how rice is planted or some of the wonderful flower fields.
 Also, see how the Vietnamese bury many of their ancestors near the rice fields.

 The beauty of Vietnam cannot really be seen in full until you have gotten out to see some of the amazing beauty of the countryside.

 Vietnam is a wonderful country to travel to.
-Not only is traveling in Vietnam safe, economical and also culturally interesting, but the country also has some amazing landscape, history and people to discover.
+Not only is traveling in Vietnam safe, economical, and also culturally interesting, but the country also has some amazing landscapes, history, and people to discover.
 It is no wonder that time and time again it continues to be one of the top tourist destinations in the world.

 Vietnam is definitely worth a journey.
 And once you come here, you will fall in love with the country and want to come back.
 I know I did.

 What is cheaper to travel to Vietnam or Thailand?

 Overall from hotels, food, and other travel expenses, Vietnam would be cheaper to travel to than Thailand.
 But as Bangkok has a major International airport you may find your flights to Bangkok are cheaper than say Ho Chi Minh or Hanoi.
 But as Vietnam continues to get more popular with more tourists coming here this will probably also change.
 I have found some great deals from the United States to Vietnam.
 You just need to check for the deals.

 Should I visit Thailand or Vietnam?